Magritte-code/Magritte/joss_paper_1.0/paper.md

-Currently Magritte is mainly being used for post-processing hydrodynamics simulations by creating synthetic observations, such that the models can be compared with real observations .
+Currently Magritte is mainly being used for post-processing hydrodynamics simulations by creating synthetic observations, such that the models can be compared with real observations.
 However, Magritte is still under active development.
-In future work, we aim to clear the path for on-the-fly radiative transfer in those simulations.
-Aside from being a practical research tool, Magritte also aims to be a starting point for further research in computational radiative transfer.
-Current active research topics include: efficient parallelisation and acceleration strategies on modern high-performance computing systems, acceleration of convergence in the non-linear coupling between radiation field and medium, and uncertainty quantification in radiative transfer through probabilistic numerical methods.
+In future work, we aim to  improve on the computational speed, to clear the path for on-the-fly radiative transfer in those simulations.
+Furtherore, aside from being a practical research tool, we also aim for Magritte to be the starting point for further research in computational radiative transfer.
+Current active research topics
+include: efficient parallelisation and acceleration strategies on modern high-performance computing systems, acceleration of convergence in the non-linear coupling between radiation field and medium, and uncertainty quantification in radiative transfer through probabilistic numerical methods [see e.g. @DeCeuster:2021].

 # Acknowledgements